usnistgov/mosaic/doc-sphinx/doc/ScriptingandAdvancedFeatures.rst

                 sra.stepResponseAnalysis
             ).Run()

-*<name>* also supports the QUB QDF file format used by the `Electronic Biosciences <http://electronicbio.com>`_ Nanopatch system.
+|projname| also supports the QUB QDF file format used by the `Electronic Biosciences <http://electronicbio.com>`_ Nanopatch system.
 This is accomplished by replacing *abfTrajIO* in the previous example with *qdfTrajIO*.
 Two additional parameters, the feedback resistance (Rfb) in Ohms and capacitance (Cfb) in Farads are required.

 Upon completion the analysis writes a log file to the directory containing the data.
 The log file summarizes the conditions under which the analysis were run, the settings used and timing information.